General Information

 Main Cable Anchorage

-The connection consists of two embedded anchor rods (joined by a pin) and a U-shaped flat bar.
-The back connection of the U-shaped flat bar on shore 1 differs from shore 2, as shown in figures 7 and 8, respectively.
+The connection consists of two embedded anchor rods (joined by a pin) and a U-shaped flat bar, which is terminated as shown in figures 7 and 8.

-The U-shaped flat bar connects the back side of the anchor block by two welded stud bolts, a U-section, and four nuts.
+On shore 1, the U-shaped flat bar is terminated with two welded stud bolts, a U-section, and four nuts.

 What is the purpose of the U-shaped flat bars?